prahladyeri/tiddly/README.md

 I intend to add the following features to this template project soon:

 - Sorting using `order by` clause (done).
-- User sign-in and authentication using token key or session.
 - Pagination.
 - Fetching summaries using `group by` clause.
-- Enhanced security and error handling.
+- User sign-in and authentication using session or tokens.

 ## License